Rabaul Airfield Complex: Rabaul No. 4

-Rabaul No. 4, also known as Tobera Airfield was located on the prewar Tobera Plantation, which had rows of coconut palms for harvesting copra.
+Rabaul No. 4, also known as Tobera Airfield, was located on the prewar Tobera Plantation, which had rows of coconut palms for harvesting copra.

 Aerial photograph of Tobera Airfield, 1945.

 In July 1943, the Japanese began construction of a single concrete runway measuring 3,600 feet long and a concrete apron.

-On August 1943, the concrete runway was completed with a control tower on the north side of the runway.
+In August 1943, the concrete runway was completed with a control tower on the north side of the runway.
 It was the shortest runway out of all of the landing grounds in the airfield complex, as it was primarily used for fighters.
 Several taxiway loops were built with revetments positioned on the southern side of the runway for parking fighters.
 Additionally, a second intersecting runway oriented northwest to southeast was under constructing by late 1943.
 However, by early 1944, it was never completed.
 Tobera Airfield was mainly used by Imperial Japanese Navy (IJN) A6M Zeros, and was assigned the three letter code OFI.
-There were nearby camps for Japanese personnel, and anti-aircraft gun emplacements for the airfield’s defense.
+There were nearby camps for Japanese personnel, and anti-aircraft gun emplacements for the airfield's defense.

 On October 24, 1943, the first Allied mission against Tobera Airfield was held, involving B-25s from the 3rd BG, 13th BS.
 During this period, Zeros from the 253 Kokutai that was based in the airfield intercepted nearly every attack.
 To repair the runway, a Kato Narrow Gauge Rail Locomotive was used to pull carts full of dirt to patch the runway.
 It ran on a 610mm narrow gauge railway line, which ran along the airfield.
 It was installed in October 1943.
 The locomotive would constantly be strafed by Allied fighters.
 By late January 1944, the Japanese had sustained heavy losses.
 In March 1945, the 105th Naval Base Air Unit, comprising 2,000 personnel, kept the airfield serviceable.
 Additionally, two construction units were attached, which included the 28th Construction Unit, comprising 200 civilians and convict laborers.
-Due to massive shortages, anti-aircraft shells and fuel stocks were ever low and had to be carefully dispersed.
+Owing to massive shortages, anti-aircraft shells and fuel stocks were ever low and had to be carefully dispersed.
 Most Japanese personnel had to plant and maintain gardens to grow food for subsistence as last resort.
 Remaining personnel were stationed 3 miles north of the airfield in air raid tunnels, which could accommodate 50 men each.